buyallmemes/blog-api/posts/20240422-testing-guideline.md

 And nobody writes clean code from scratch.
 Not even the “strongest” programmers.
-The "stronger" the programmer, the more he/she relies on adequate test suite to support their messy code from the beginning.
+The "stronger" the programmer, the more he/she relies on an adequate test suite to support their messy code from the beginning.

 I've been guilty of refactoring without tests in the past.